Preeti1105/Ticket-Booking/README.md

 # Ticket Booking Management System

 ## Project Overview
 The Ticket Booking Management System is a web application built using Django.
 It allows users to view available shows/events, book tickets, and view their booking history.
-Admins can manage shows (add/edit/delete) and view all bookings through a custom admin panel.
+Admins can manage shows (add/edit/delete) and view all bookings through a custom admin panel..

 ### Prerequisites